ostis-ai/sc-machine/docs/sc-memory/api/cpp/core/api.md

 ...
 ```

+!!! note
-> Note: You can set empty content into sc-link, but it means that this sc-link has content and this method for this
+    You can set empty content into sc-link, but it means that this sc-link has content and this method for this
-> sc-link returns `SC_TRUE`.
+    sc-link returns `SC_TRUE`.

 ### **FindLinksByContent**